nickboon/portfolio-3/README.md

-This project creates a static website by converts [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files to [Svelte](https://svelte.dev/) components and assembling them from a root component.
+This project creates a static website by converting [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) files to [Svelte](https://svelte.dev/) components.

-The conversion uses [Showdown](https://github.com/showdownjs/showdown), but will extract JSON data set in code blocks in the markdown if it contains an object with a recognised property (currently either "imageSet" or "projectSet").
+The conversion uses [Showdown](https://github.com/showdownjs/showdown), but will extract JSON data set in code blocks in the Markdown if it contains an object with a recognised property (currently either `imageSet` or `projectSet`).

 The path to the Markdown files is set in the `generate:svelte` script included in the `package.json` file.